dcomtois/summarytools/README.md

 install.packages("summarytools")
 ```

-For enthusiastic users willig to contribute to *summarytools*’
+For enthusiastic users willing to contribute to *summarytools*’
 development, I encourage you to go for the **development** version,
 which is the most up-to-date, but also a *work-in-progress*.
 Bugs may
 show up, but if you report them I can generally fix them quickly.